Dr Kyle Murray, LLB, MJur, AFHEA (Dunelm)

-His current PhD research (supervised by Professor Gavin Phillipson), tentatively titled The Sceptic's Constitution, and supported by a Durham Law School scholarship, seeks to develop the line of inquiry raised by his MJur thesis' negative arguments: What would, or what could, a constitution justifiable to the moral sceptic look like?
-A critical examination of various issues of constitutional design - driven by the sceptical perspective - will be undertaken with the aim of informing an (at least partial) answer to this question.
+His PhD research (supervised by Professor Gavin Phillipson) and supported by a Durham Law School scholarship, developed the line of inquiry raised by his MJur thesis' negative arguments: What would an approach to constitutional theory grounded in morally sceptical philosophy look like?
+A critical examination of core issues of constitutional design - driven by the sceptical perspective - was undertaken with the aim of informing an answer to this question.

 Human Rights Centre

 - The Individual and The State

 - Dissertation Supervision: "Moral truth" and the Law; Jurisprudence and Legal Philosophy; Mistake, Deception and Sexual Consent (esp. gender fraud, stealthing, and mistaken sex); Constitutional Theory

 - Gender and equality

 - Mistake, Deception and Sexual Consent (esp. gender fraud, stealthing, and mistaken sex)

 Chapter in book